 The Sacraments of Healing

 Christ proclaimed the forgiveness of sin and healed the sick.
 Often, he did both!
 (Matthew 9:4-7).
-Christ promised “When two or more are gathered in My name, I am present” (Mt 18:20).
-James tells us that we should “Confess our sins to one another” (Ja 5:16).
+Christ promised “When two or more are gathered in My name, I am present” (Matthew 18:20).
+James tells us that we should “Confess our sins to one another” (James 5:16).
 Since all sin also hurts the community, sacramental Reconciliation to a priest, a representative of the community and in the person of Christ, is the fullest realization of Reconciliation between God and Neighbor.

 As human beings we are enfleshed spirits.
 Body and Soul are united, when one is ailing, often both are.
 Anointing of the Sick is the sacrament of physical and spiritual healing.
-Let us do as the Apostle James has advised and, ‘Send for the Priests of the Church, and they shall pray for them, anointing them with oil in the name of the Lord, and the prayer of faith will save the sick person and the Lord will raise him up again; and forgive them their sins.’ (cf Ja 5:13-15).
+Let us do as the Apostle James has advised and, ‘Send for the Priests of the Church, and they shall pray for them, anointing them with oil in the name of the Lord, and the prayer of faith will save the sick person and the Lord will raise him up again; and forgive them their sins.’
+(James 5:13-15).

 If you would like to receive the Sacraments of Anointing or Reconciliation please contact the Parish Office to make an appointment.

 If you are going to have Surgery or have to go to the Hospital and would like to have the Sacrament of Anointing, please call the Parish Office at 510-537-0806.

 Sacraments of Vocation